Omaha Streetcar: Planning and development

+In August 2026, renderings of the Omaha Streetcar were shared by the Omaha Streetcar Authority, which showed that the final design will have an orange, white, and blue color scheme.
+It was also announced that the streetcar will be nicknamed Oscar as a shortening of the words, "Omaha Streetcar".

 Rolling stock

 In February 2024, it was announced that the line will use six CAF Urbos streetcars similar to those currently in use in Kansas City and Cincinnati.
 Funding was approved in May of that year.